codemac0/expressjs-rest-boilerplate/README.md

-# Restfull API Boilerplate for Node.js
+# REST API Boilerplate for Node.js
 A starter boilerplate for building APIs using Node.js, Express, and Mongoose.

 ## Installation